ubc-library-rc/intro-project-sites/index.md

 - Some experience working with code syntax and code editors is helpful.
 - A GitHub.com account.
 We'll use GitHub Pages to host our static site.

-Unless you have a GitHub Pro account, the information that you publish to your GitHub.com account will be publicly visible.
+Unless you set your Github repository to private, the information that you publish to your GitHub.com account will be publicly visible.
+As of 2019, Github allows unlimited private repositories for free accounts.
-{: .warning}
+{: .warn}